Eugeniia/evgeniiagolovina.github.io/index.md

 <strong>[Genestack](https://genestack.com/)</strong>, Saint Petersburg, Russia<br/>
 Position: Biologist<br/>

 Genestack is a platform to manage, process and visualize biological data, with a goal to help users leverage high-throughput multi-omics data and fast-track drug discovery, precision medicine and bioinformatics research in the post-genomic era.
-At Genestack, I was involved in Next Generation Sequencing (NGS) data analysis, development of the test system for biological applications, curation of the experiments pre-uploaded from public databases, development of user-friendly interfaces via coordination with software developers, promotion of the company products, and user support.
+I was involved in Next Generation Sequencing (NGS) data analysis, development of the test system for biological applications, curation of the experiments pre-uploaded from public databases, development of user-friendly interfaces via coordination with software developers, promotion of the company products, and user support.

 &nbsp;